 Guacamole with Pomegranate Seeds

-Sometimes it is worth relearning the classics.
-On a recent trip to Mexico City Sasha Gora got reacquainted with guacamole by eating it with pomegranate seeds.
+It’s worth relearning the classics.
+On a trip to Mexico City Sasha Gora got reacquainted with guacamole by eating it with pomegranate seeds.

 I spent the holidays in Texas and Mexico and one thing that I brought back to Germany with me was an ever deeper love for Tex Mex and Mexican food.
 I would be lying if I pretended that Tex Mex cuisine wasn’t a part of this love triangle.
 There would be no triangle without it.
 I just can’t pretend to only be into “authentic” Mexican food.
 I love sour cream, sharp cheddar, and Monterrey Jack just too much.
 Most of the time I’ll opt for a corn tortilla taco, but every once and a while I crave a wheat tortilla burrito.
 Nopal is my new favourite ingredient and I’m tempted to try my luck at growing a prickly pear cactus in my apartment in Munich just so I can eat it in Germany, but even nopal does not replace my love for nachos and nachos are as Tex Mex as can be.